Position-Aware Self-Attention based Neural Sequence Labeling: Introduction

-In this paper, we propose a novel RNN neural architecture for sequence labeling tasks, which employs self-attention to implicitly encode position information to provide complementary context information on the basis of Bi-LSTM, rather than directly utilizing the relative distance of each pair of tokens in the process of calculating attention scores, it is benefit for inducing the latent relations among such tokens.
+In this paper, we propose a novel RNN neural architecture for sequence labeling tasks, which employs self-attention to implicitly encode position information to provide complementary context information on the basis of Bi-LSTM.
 Additionally, we further propose an extension of \emph{standard} additive self-attention mechanism (named \textsf{position-aware self-attention}, \textsf{PSA}) to model the discrete context dependencies of the input sequence.
-Differ from previous works~\cite{Vaswani2017Attention,Shaw2018Self}, \textsf{PSA} maintains a \emph{variable-length} memory to explore position information in a more flexible manner for tackling the above mentioned problem.
+Differ from previous works, \textsf{PSA} maintains a \emph{variable-length} memory to explore position information in a more flexible manner for tackling the above mentioned problem.
 That is, it jointly exploits three different positional bias, \ie \emph{self-disabled mask} bias, \emph{distance-aware Gaussian} bias and \emph{token-specific position} bias, to induce the latent independent relations among tokens, which can effectively model the discrete context dependencies of given sequence.
-Additionally, we also develop a self-attentional context fusion layer to address the \emph{self-disabled mask} bias problem through learning a parameter $\lambda$ to adaptively combine the input and the output of the \emph{position}-aware self-attention and then generate the context-aware representations of each token The extensive experiments conducted on three classical benchmark datasets within the domain of \emph{sequence labeling}, \ie the CoNLL 2003 NER, the WSJ portion of the Penn Treebank POS tagging and the CoNLL 2000 chunking, demonstrate that our proposed model achieves a significant improvement over the state-of-the-arts.
-The main contributions of this work are as follows. \begin{itemize} \item We identify the problem of modeling discrete context dependencies in sequence labeling tasks. \item We propose a novel \emph{position}-aware self-attention to incorporate three different positional factors for exploreing the \emph{relative} position information among tokens; and also develop a self-attentional context fusion within a novel neural architecture to provide complementary context information on the basis of Bi-LSTM for better modeling the discrete context dependencies over tokens. \item Extensive experiments on \emph{part-of-speech} (\textbf{POS}) \emph{tagging}, \emph{named entity recognition} (\textbf{NER}) and \emph{phrase chunking} tasks verify the effectiveness of our proposed model. \end{itemize}
+Additionally, we also develop a well-designed self-attentional context fusion layer with feature-wise gating mechanism to dynamically select useful information about discrete context dependency and also address the \emph{self-disabled mask} bias problem.
+Specifically, it learns a parameter $\lambda$ to adaptively combine the input and the output of the \emph{position}-aware self-attention and then generate the context-aware representations of each token.
+The extensive experiments conducted on four classical benchmark datasets within the domain of \emph{sequence labeling}, \ie the CoNLL 2003 NER, the WSJ portion of the Penn Treebank POS tagging, the CoNLL 2000 chunking and the OntoNotes 5.0 English NER, demonstrate that our proposed model achieves a significant improvement over the state-of-the-arts.
+The main contributions of this work are as follows. \begin{itemize} \item We identify the problem of modeling discrete context dependencies in sequence labeling tasks. \item We propose a novel \emph{position}-aware self-attention to incorporate three different positional factors for exploring the \emph{relative} position information among tokens; and also develop a well-designed self-attentional context fusion with feature-wise gating mechanism to provide complementary context information on the basis of Bi-LSTM for better modeling the discrete context dependencies over tokens. \item Extensive experiments on \emph{part-of-speech} (\textbf{POS}) \emph{tagging}, \emph{named entity recognition} (\textbf{NER}) and \emph{phrase chunking} tasks verify the effectiveness of our proposed model. \end{itemize}

 \paratitle{Roadmap}.
 The remaining of the paper is organized as follows.
 In Section \ref{sec:related}, we review the related work, and in Section \ref{sec:prelimi} we presents a background on sequence labeling tasks, as well as a \emph{Bi-LSTM-CRF} baseline model, followed with the proposed \emph{position}-aware self-attention mechanism and self-attentional context fusion layer in Section \ref{sec:method}.
 Section \ref{sec:exp} presents the quantitative results on benchmark datasets, also includes an in-depth analysis, case study and wraps up discussion over the obtained results.
 Finally, Section \ref{sec:conclusion} concludes the paper.